 Following an outstanding 2009 pilot, the program continues to expand dramatically.
 In 2014 alone, over 250 Encore Fellows in 35 metropolitan areas across the United States are working at nonprofits and public agencies, building their capacity to deliver on their missions.
 The program was featured in a "What Works" Case Study in the Winter 2013 issue of the Stanford Social Innovation Review and selected as a finalist for the 2013 Eisner Prize for Intergenerational Excellence.

 The Encore Fellowships Network offers opportunities in programs in Arizona, California, Florida, New York, Oregon, New Mexico, Massachusetts, Washington, and Washington D.C. – all members of a collaborative network.
 Given the limited number of Fellowships available and the large number of applicants, the application and selection process is competitive for both Fellow and Work Host applicants.

 See the EFN's non-discrimination policy.

 Click on the link below to download a copy of our brochure.

 In a major expansion of the Encore Fellows program, Intel has offered all of its U.S. employees who are eligible to retire the chance to apply for Encore Fellowships.
 In the first two years of the program, over 200 retiring Intel employees have become Encore Fellows across 15 states.

 See all Encore Fellow videos

-The Encore Fellowships program began with a pilot of 10 Fellows in 2009 in California's Silicon Valley, supported by the founding sponsors, The David and Lucile Packard Foundation and HP.
+The Encore Fellowships Network® began with a pilot program of 10 Fellows in 2009 in California's Silicon Valley, supported by the founding sponsors, The David and Lucile Packard Foundation and HP.
 Five years later, there are 250 Encore Fellows in 2014 alone.